syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/TextMarkup.md

 {% endhighlight %}
 {% endtabs %}

-## Editing the color of the text markup annotation
+## Editing the color and opacity of the text markup annotation

-You can edit the color of the text markup annotation before including the annotation and after including the annotation.
+You can edit the color and opacity of the text markup annotation before including the annotation and after including the annotation.

+N>The default opacity value of the text markup annotation is 1 and its value ranges from 0 to 1.

-### Before inclusion of the annotation or Default color
+### Before inclusion of the annotation or Default color and opacity

-You can alter the default color of the annotation to change the color while including annotation.
-Refer to the following code sample.
+You can change the default color or opacity of the text markup annotations using the `Color` and `Opacity` properties in their settings class.
+Refer to the following code example.

 {% tabs %}
 {% highlight c# %}

-pdfViewerControl.AnnotationSettings.TextMarkup.Highlight.Color = Color.Red;
+/Sets the color of the highlight text markup annotation. pdfViewerControl.AnnotationSettings.TextMarkup.Highlight.Color = Color.Red;

-pdfViewerControl.AnnotationSettings.TextMarkup.Underline.Color = Color.Magenta;
+//Sets the color of the underline text markup annotation. pdfViewerControl.AnnotationSettings.TextMarkup.Underline.Color = Color.Magenta;

-pdfViewerControl.AnnotationSettings.TextMarkup.Strikethrough.Color = Color.Yellow;
+//Sets the color of the strikethrough text markup annotation. pdfViewerControl.AnnotationSettings.TextMarkup.Strikethrough.Color = Color.Yellow;

-pdfViewerControl.AnnotationSettings.TextMarkup.Squiggly.Color = Color.Blue;
+//Sets the color of the squiggly text markup annotation. pdfViewerControl.AnnotationSettings.TextMarkup.Squiggly.Color = Color.Blue;

+//Sets the opacity of the highlight text markup annotation. pdfViewerControl.AnnotationSettings.TextMarkup.Highlight.Opacity = 0.5f;

+//Sets the opacity of the underline text markup annotation. pdfViewerControl.AnnotationSettings.TextMarkup.Underline.Opacity = 0.5f;

+//Sets the opacity of the strikethrough text markup annotation. pdfViewerControl.AnnotationSettings.TextMarkup.Strikethrough.Opacity = 0.5f;

+//Sets the opacity of the squiggly text markup annotation. pdfViewerControl.AnnotationSettings.TextMarkup.Squiggly.Opacity = 0.5f;

 {% endhighlight %}
 {% endtabs %}

-N>Setting this property will not edit the color of annotations that are included in prior.
+N>Setting this property will not edit the color and opacity of annotations that are included in prior.

 ### After inclusion of the annotation

 * Select the annotation.
 * TextMarkupSelected event will be triggered and you will get a copy of selected annotation.
-* Edit the copy of annotation, so that you can edit the color of the text markup annotation.
+* Edit the copy of annotation, so that you can edit the color and opacity of the text markup annotation.

 The following code snippet illustrates the same.